Ph1so/Diabetes-Prediction/README.md

 # Overview

-This repository contains a machine learning project focused on predicting diabetes using relevant medical data.
-The aim of this project is to develop a model that can accurately predict the likelihood of an individual having diabetes based on various input features.
+This repository contains a machine-learning project focused on predicting diabetes using relevant medical data.
+This project aims to develop a model that can accurately predict the likelihood of an individual having diabetes based on various input features.

 # Dataset